yuchen2199/yuchen2199.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at the School of Intelligent Systems Engineering, [Sun Yat-sen University](https://www.sysu.edu.cn/), supervised by Prof. [Chao Gou](https://chaogou.github.io/).
-I am also an ACM student member and an IEEE student member.
-Before that, I received the B.S. degree from [University of Science and Technology Beijing](https://www.ustb.edu.cn/) in 2021.
+I am currently a Ph.D. student at the School of Intelligent Systems Engineering, [Sun Yat-sen University](https://www.sysu.edu.cn/), supervised by Prof. [Chao Gou](https://chaogou.github.io/) and Prof. [Guang Tan](https://ise.sysu.edu.cn/teacher/teacher01/1354976.htm).
+I am also a student member of both IEEE and ACM.
+Previously, I was a research intern at ByteDance, mentored by Dr. Jiuqi Han and Dr. [Ali Israr](https://scholar.google.com/citations?hl=en&user=lo4v844AAAAJ).
+Before that, I received the B.S. degree from [University of Science and Technology Beijing](https://www.ustb.edu.cn/) in 2021, and was a short-term visiting student at [Peking University](https://www.pku.edu.cn/).

 During my undergraduate years, I actively engaged in diverse AI-related projects, including behavioral decision-making for humanoid robots (RoboCup), designing wearable navigation devices for the visually impaired, developing PID-control-based intelligent cars, and creating algorithms for computer gaming (military chess).